Lingwei Chen, Ph.D.

 Wright State University

 I am currently a tenure-track Assistant Professor in the Department of Computer Science and Engineering at Wright State University.
 Prior to that, I worked as a Postdoctoral Scholar in the College of Information Sciences and Technology at the Pennsylvania State University.
-I received my Ph.D. degree in Computer Science from West Virginia University, and my master's degree in Computer Science from Beijing Normal University.
+I received my Ph.D. degree in Computer Science from West Virginia University advised by Prof. Yanfang (Fanny) Ye (moved to University of Notre Dame already), and my master's degree in Computer Science from Beijing Normal University.

-My research interests are machine learning and security, with emphases in:
+My research interests are machine learning and data mining, with emphases in:

-Trustworthy machine learning: adversarial attacks and defenses, secure machine learning, adversary for social good, adversarial reprogramming, trojan attacks, other trustworthy issues
+Trustworthy machine learning: adversary for social good, adversarial attacks and defenses, model explanations, and other trustworthy issues

 For my publications and bibliometrics, please refer to Publications and Google Scholar.